qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 instead look for function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

-To indicate the total number of qubits required to execute the entry point function, a custom attribute with the name `"required_qubits"` is defined and attached to the entry point.
-To indicate the number of registers/bits needed to store measurement results during its execution, a custom attribute with the name `"required_results"` is defined and attached to the entry point.
-The value of both of these attributes is the string representation of a 64-bit integer constant.
-More details can be found in the section on [qubits and result usage](#qubit-and-result-usage).
+Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
+This number is captured in the form of the `"required_qubits"` attribute attached to the entry point.
+The value of the attribute must be the string representation of a 64-bit integer constant.

+Similarly, the number of measurement results that need to be stored when executing the entry point function is captured by the `"required_results"` attribute.
+Since qubits cannot be used after measurement, in the case of the Base Profile, this value is equal to the number of measurement results in the program output.

+For a program to be valid, both the number of qubits used and the number of measurements to store must be strictly positive.
+More details on the usage of [qubits and results](#qubit-and-result-usage) in general can be found in the sections below.

 ### Function Body